 It can seem complicated trying to figure out how to do everything right and the last thing you want to mess up is money.
 Credit cards are not as ubiquitous in Japan so carry cash on you if you can.
 You place the cash on a tray they’ll provide you.
 If you are using a card, check first that they take it and then place it neatly on top of any bills.
 It’s common to split the bill, even on dates.
 Japanese restaurants won’t automatically split the bill for you so you’ll have to work it out with your group.

-Don’t add a tip afterwards, restaurant workers are paid normally in Japan and tips are not part of the culture.
+Don’t add a tip afterward, restaurant workers are paid normally in Japan and tips are not part of the customs.
 The only businesses in Japan that accept tips tend to be tour guide companies that are used to working with visitors.